 You know the old saying - 'a man's best friend is his dog', so we perfectly understand that you might want to take your four legged friend on holiday with you, and fortunately, Thorncombe welcomes well behaved dogs.
 Your favourite pooch will have heaps of fun throughout your stay - and plenty of exercise!
-Right on your doorstep are the Quantock Hills with miles and miles of beautiful countryside; you'll find an abundance of footpaths, forestry tracks and open moorland to explore with your canine friend.
-Go and climb up through Holford Combe to the windswept heaths, stroll through Great Wood, and go to the very top of Wills Neck, the highest point in the hills.
-Most of the village inns allow dogs, though this may be restricted to the bar area only, so no need to leave him or her at home if you fancy a relaxing pub lunch or a sampling the local ale.
-There's a lovely walk from the Rising Sun at West Bagborough to Cothelstone Hill, with three steep climbs rewarded with sweeping views of the Somerset landscape, and on a clear day, across to Wales and the Severn estuary.
+Just a short drive away and you're in the Quantock Hills with miles and miles of beautiful countryside to explore; you'll find an abundance of footpaths, forestry tracks and open moorland to roam with your canine friend.
+Climb up through the woods at Holford Combe to the windswept heaths, stroll through Great Wood, and go to the very top of Wills Neck, the highest point in the hills.
+Most of the village inns allow dogs, though this may be restricted to the bar area only, so no need to leave him or her at home if you fancy a relaxing pub lunch or sampling the local ale.
+There's a lovely walk from the Rising Sun at West Bagborough to Cothelstone Hill, with three steep climbs rewarded with sweeping views of the Somerset landscape; on a clear day you can see across to Wales and the Severn estuary.
 A little further afield on the Somerset coast are several dog friendly beaches, though there may be restrictions for certain times of the year (usually May to September); latest information tells us that Brean, Berrow and Sand Bay have no seasonal bans - likewise Kilve beach which has an interesting unique landscape and is popular with fossil collectors.
-So heaps of opportunity for your pet to have an insouciant run on the beach and a splash in the sea!
+Heaps of opportunity for your pet to have an insouciant run on the beach and a splash in the sea!

 Note: Two dogs are welcome at this property and must be added when you are making your booking.
 A charge of £50 per dog will then be applied to the booking total.